hyochan/dooboo-ui-legacy/src/components/shared/Select/README.md

 - injecting some value to prop `theme`, the other prop `rootViewStyle` doesn't work.
   - `theme` & `rootTextStyle` props work
 - if you want to `rootViewStyle` work, make `theme` prop empty

+#### title

+- This text data will appear on the top of select box as title or label.

+#### titleTextStyle

+- This text style will be applied to Title section.

 #### onFocus
 ...onFocus